tash-2s/Spectacles-Sample/AI Assistant/IMPLEMENTATION_NOTES.md

 # Gemini Live API Implementation for Spectacles AI Assistant

 ## Overview
 This implementation replaces the original OpenAI-based AI Assistant with Google's Gemini Live API.
-The Gemini Live API allows for real-time streaming of video and audio data from the user, with text responses displayed as output.
+The Gemini Live API allows for real-time streaming of both video frames from the camera and raw audio from the microphone, with text responses displayed as output.
 This implementation automatically starts on application launch without requiring user interaction.

 ## Components Created

 ### 1. GeminiLiveAPI
 Core component that manages WebSocket connections with Gemini, handles session setup, and processes responses.
-- Establishes WebSocket connection to Gemini Live API
+- Establishes WebSocket connection to Gemini Live API's BidiGenerateContent endpoint
 - Manages session setup and configuration (TEXT responses only)
-- Processes audio/video frames for sending
+- Processes both video frames and audio input in real-time
-- Handles text responses
+- Handles streaming text responses from Gemini
-- Includes reconnection logic
+- Includes automatic reconnection logic

 ### 2. GeminiCameraAPI
 Captures camera frames at appropriate intervals and sends them to Gemini.
 - Initializes Spectacles Camera API
-- Captures frames at 1 FPS (as recommended by Gemini)
+- Captures and sends frames every 500ms (configurable)
-- Sends frame data to GeminiLiveAPI component
+- Converts frames to base64-encoded JPEG images
 - Auto-initializes camera on startup

 ### 3. GeminiAudioAPI
-Manages audio capture using VoiceML and prepares data for Gemini.
+Captures and streams raw microphone audio directly to Gemini.
-- Uses VoiceML to capture audio and get transcriptions
+- Uses MicrophoneAudioProvider to capture raw audio frames
-- Converts waveform data to PCM format (16-bit, 16kHz)
+- Converts audio from Float32 to Int16 format (required by Gemini)
-- Buffers and sends audio chunks to GeminiLiveAPI
+- Streams audio data in real-time to Gemini Live API
-- Initializes VoiceML on startup
+- Handles audio buffer management

 ### 4. GeminiController
 Coordinates all components with auto-start functionality.